COMS-BC3997-SP23/COMS-BC3997-SP23.github.io/README.md

 Markup : - **Nabihah Ahmad**, the CEO of Sustainable Sister
          - **Jake Torres**, another software engineer at Sustainable Sister who is currently working on the mobile app but could provide some aid if needed
          - **Stack Overflow**
-         - **Youtube/Blog** tutorials such as pthis one](https://towardsdatascience.com/web-scraping-of-10-online-shops-in-30-minutes-with-python-and-scrapy-a7f66e42446d?gi=835eca195ca1)
+         - **Youtube/Blog** tutorials such as [this one](https://towardsdatascience.com/web-scraping-of-10-online-shops-in-30-minutes-with-python-and-scrapy-a7f66e42446d?gi=835eca195ca1)
 My Own Experience interning as a web developer at Meta last summer where I learned React.js and Node.js/Express.js
 ## Examples
 I have worked on a few projects in React.js and Node.js/Express.js, including my personal portfolio and Dungeon Delver, a website I made last summer.